Back to School Sale: $100 OFF Sitewide Shop now

 How is electrolysis done?

 This procedure requires the attention of a well-trained specialist called an electrologist who would insert a needle connected to a thin wire (epilator) into the opening hair follicle just beneath the skin.
 As soon as this wire is inserted and the switch is turned on, an electric current is generated which moves through the wire and needle to the bottom of the follicle to destroy the hair root.
 Once the follicle is destroyed, the growth of hair is hampered and any pre-existing surface hair falls out.
-This treatment would usually take between 15 and 60 minutes to get completed while the appointment spans over a period of 18 months.
+This treatment would usually take between 15 and 60 minutes to complete, while the appointment spans over a period of 18 months.

 Target area